-46. It can be seen, therefore, that the main factors which, taken together, persuaded the Master to depart from the general rule and make no order as to Mrs Archer's costs were:

-(a) the commencement of judicial review proceedings was premature, given her failure to take the "clear alternative step" of making representations under section 222;

-(b) there was objectively "a very significant potential" for the dispute to be resolved without resort to litigation;

-(c) the fact that the parties had been involved in negotiations for many years, which were "clearly ongoing and at an advanced stage"; and

-(d) the guidance given by this court (Lord Woolf CJ, sitting with Mummery and Buxton LJJ) in the Cowl case.

-- 47. Since Cowl is one of the cases upon which HMRC principally rely, and since the Master expressly referred to it, it is convenient at this stage to set out some of the guidance given in the judgment of the court delivered by Lord Woolf CJ.
+- 46 It can be seen, therefore, that the main factors which, taken together, persuaded the master to depart from the general rule and make no order as to Mrs Archer's costs were: (a) the commencement of judicial review proceedings was premature, given her failure to take the "clear alternative step" of making representations under section 222; (b) there was objectively "a very significant potential" for the dispute to be resolved without resort to litigation; (c) the fact that the parties had been involved in negotiations for many years, which were "clearly ongoing and at an advanced stage"; and (d) the guidance given by this court (Lord Woolf CJ, sitting with Mummery and Buxton LJJ) in R (Cowl) v Plymouth City Council (Practice Note) [2002] I WLR 803. - 47 Since Cowl is one of the cases upon which HMRC principally rely, and since the master expressly referred to it, it is convenient at this stage to set out some of the guidance given in the judgment of the court delivered by Lord Woolf CJ.
 The question was whether it had been appropriate to initiate judicial review proceedings in relation to a decision taken by Plymouth City Council to close a residential care home.
 The claimants, who were residents of the home, sought to have the closure decision quashed, and an order requiring Plymouth to conduct a proper assessment of their needs and care plans.
 Plymouth's response to the application had been positive, and included a statement of willingness to put the complaint before an independently chaired panel, which would consider written and oral submissions made by or on behalf of the residents.
-Although not strictly binding on the local authority, Plymouth said it was conscious of the need to give sufficient weight to the panel's conclusions, and to the consequences of not doing so: see the judgment at [9]. - 48.
-The court began its judgment by saying:
+Although not strictly binding on the local authority, Plymouth said it was conscious of the need to give sufficient weight to the panel's conclusions, and to the consequences of not doing so: see the judgment, at para 9. - 48 The court began its judgment by saying, at para 1:

-"1.
-The importance of this appeal is that it illustrates that, even in disputes between public authorities and the members of the public for whom they are responsible, insufficient attention is paid to the paramount importance of avoiding litigation whenever this is possible.
+"The importance of this appeal is that it illustrates that, even in disputes between public authorities and the members of the public for whom they are responsible, insufficient attention is paid to the paramount importance of avoiding litigation whenever this is possible.
 Particularly in the case of these disputes both sides must by now be acutely conscious of the contribution alternative dispute resolution can make to resolving disputes in a manner which both meets the needs of the parties and the public and saves time, expense and stress."

-49. The court then said, at [14], in a passage upon which Mr David Yates QC for HMRC places particular reliance:
+49 The court then said, at para 14, in a passage upon which Mr David Yates QC for HMRC places particular reliance: